project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

             "versionKey": "1535716551605"
             }
     }

+#### Create a Term

-3. Use the [Add Term API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1TermCreatePost), to create a new term in the category.
+1. Use the [Add Term API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1TermCreatePost), to create a new term in the category.
-The categories can be retrieved and listed using [Fetch API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CategoryReadClassGet)
+The categories can be retrieved and listed using [Fetch API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CategoryReadClassGet).
+The sample values provided in the request body are indicative.

-Path for creating category: <pre>{{host}}/framework/v3/term/create?framework=ndf1&category=subject</pre>
+2. Path for creating category: `{{host}}/framework/v1/term/create?framework=ndf1&category=subject`

 ##### Request Body for Adding Terms